xlang-ai/Spider2-V/README.md

 ### How can I configure a proxy for the VM if I'm behind a GFW?

 See [Proxy Guideline](PROXY_GUIDELINE.md).

+### Where to download the documents for retrieval?
+The preprocessed documents can be downloaded from [GoogleDrive](https://drive.usercontent.google.com/download?id=1aGaHXDkBeoUZ9EOIPj7iIRFra_2FjJoZ&export=download&authuser=0&confirm=t).
+See [Documents](evaluation_examples/documents/README.md) for details.

 ### What are the running times and costs under different settings?
 | Setting                        | Expected Time* | Average Cost Per Task |